 Notes

 - Remember that flour to water ratio can vary between different brands and varieties of whole wheat flour.
-Kneading the perfect dough is pretty much the key step and should be medium soft but not sticky
+Kneading the perfect dough is pretty much the key step.
+It should be medium soft but not sticky

 - Leave the dough covered on your countertop for 15-20 minutes before rolling it out